minzart/sunrise-oath/glossary/hotel.md

+Hilbert 54

+Game where the player goes up and down levels in a persistent magical "hotel" with cards.
+Guests regularly get moved up and down floors, represented by cards being added to the deck.
+When guests leave, all other guests are moved to fill in the gaps.

+Win by having more points (cards of suit or rank matching initial).

+* * *

 How should a story start?
 A hidden truth, beyond the comprehension of a small mind like mine, may well be treated as a fairy tale.

 [[player|I]] find my way to a hotel with infinite floors. [[Every]] floor is a single room, [[every]] room is a strange land, and [[every]] visitor is a stranger to me.
 Yet, I seem to remember each one from a past life.